ChrisCintron/Home-API/README.md

 ## To-Do
 - Create a secure way to keep passwords in db.
 Salt?
 - Add flask routing flexibility in regards to API queries
-- Port forward to allow outside access
+- Port forward to allow outside access -Done-

-- Test line